 The Bitcoin price has just smashed through another psychological barrier, this one being US$110,000.
-It means that the already amazing price milestone, passed in December of 2024, is well and truly behind us in terms of all-time-highs for Bitcoin.
+It means that the already amazing US$100k price milestone, passed in December of 2024, is well and truly behind us in terms of all-time-highs for Bitcoin.
 This newest historic price milestone for Bitcoin in its 15-year journey from obscure whitepaper to global financial phenomenon is what the crypto bros and the crypto sisters have been dreaming about all along.

 This has cemented Bitcoin's status as a dominant force in the global economy.